 Figuring out how often to change your air filters can depend on several factors:

 - Type of filter your A/C system requires

 - The overall air quality of your Austin area home

 - Number of occupants in the house

 For your typical 1"-3" air filters, the manufacturer specs basically suggest to change them every 1 or 2 months, which is really a great rule of thumb.
-However, general rules aren't always for everybody.
-If you put up with light to moderate allergies, you might need to upgrade your air filter or change them even more often than OEM specifications.
-On the other hand, if you're in a remote area, own a less occupied home (like a vacation home) or an area with few automobiles and trucks, annual replacement of your air filter may be quite sufficient.
-Why do we call out our beloved pets?
+But general guidelines are not applicable to all.
+If you put up with light to moderate allergies, you might need to upgrade your air filter or change them even more regularly than OEM specifications.
+On the other hand, if you're in a remote area, own a infrequently occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
+Why do pets matter so much?
 They have a tendency to shed, which can clog your air filter quick.
-Clearly, the air filter is just doing its job by containing pet hair and dander, but extremely dirty filters can cause seriously reduced HVAC performance.
+Clearly, the air filter is just doing its job by containing pet hair and dander, but exceptionally dirty filters can cause seriously reduced HVAC performance.

 - Common suburban home without pets: Change every 90 days

 - Got a cat or dog: Change every 60 days